ashley-engelund/aengelund-shf-project/CONTRIBUTING.md

 _TODO_  _where should this user story go in the code?  as a cucumber acceptance test or as a documentation block?  in the github issue?_

-Where possible please include a user story in the following form to indicate the higher level issue that is being addressed:
+Where possible please include a user story or stories in the following form to indicate the higher level issue that is being addressed:

 ```gherkin
 As an administrator